quangvinh2080/util-scripts/reactjs/README.md

-1. To create react application with storybook
+1. To add storybook to react

-`./init-react-and-storybook.sh`
+`./add-storybook-to-app.sh

 2. To create react application with react-native-web